Snowpiercer (2013) - Review

 Image: The Weinstein Company

 On paper, it sounds like a cool (pun-intended) idea.
 The world ended in Ragnarok fashion with a seemingly eternal winter that killed off everything.
-All of society and the various wildlife of the planet has gone "extinct" except for the lucky few that managed to make it on-board this Noah's Ark of a magic train that never stops running on the infinite track.
-This magic train travels around the world every year, and has done so for almost 2 decades.
+All of society and the various wildlife of the planet have gone "extinct" except for the lucky few who managed to make it on a Noah's Ark magic train that never stops running on the infinite track.
+This magic train travels around the world every year and has done so for almost 2 decades.
 In those two decades, people have formed a system and society within the train like a microscopic world of its own.

 Serious?